KCTV: Sports programming

 From 2003 through 2019, KCTV was the preseason television home of Kansas City Chiefs football and associated coaches shows, complementing its carriage of most of the team's regular-season games as part of CBS's NFL rights.
 On September 21, 2019, the Chiefs announced that KSHB-TV and KMCI-TV would become their official broadcast partners, replacing KCTV after 17 years.

-In 2025, sister station KSMO-TV, as well as Gray-owned stations in the Kansas City Royals TV territory, will broadcast 10 Sunday games simulcast with FanDuel Sports Network Kansas City, with KCTV to air at least six of the contests.
+In 2025, sister station KSMO-TV, as well as Gray-owned stations in the Kansas City Royals TV territory, broadcast 10 Sunday games simulcast with FanDuel Sports Network Kansas City, with KCTV airing at least six of the contests.

 Local non-news programming

 KCTV previously produced the talk and lifestyle program Better Kansas City, which aired weekday mornings at 9 a.m. and was produced independently from the station's news department.
 The program, which initially debuted in 2012, was formatted after the national Meredith-distributed lifestyle program Better.